haveno-dex/haveno-docs/docs/the-project/payment_methods/RTGS.md

 Once you receive payment from the XMR Buyer you should confirm payment has been received in Haveno.
 One you have done this the XMR Buyer will receive their funds and you will receive your security deposit back.

 !!! warning
     Please be aware there is a minimum trade amount of Rs.
 200,000 that can be sent per transaction.
-If you are trading under this amount either the trade would get cancelled or both traders would have to agree on another payment method (eg IMPS or UPI).
+If you are trading under this amount either the trade would get cancelled or both traders would have to agree on another payment method (e.g. IMPS or UPI).

 #### Are there any limits for me to be aware of when using my RTGS account?

-Minimum amount per transaction is Rs.200,000.
+Minimum amount per transaction is Rs.
+200,000

 Maximum of 1,000,000 INR can be sent per day.